 As an identity theft lawyer, credit card fraud is an element in identity fraud crimes.
 Thieves can use the information on your credit card to perpetrate other identity theft crimes.
 For example, a thief can use your signature on the back of the card, loan your card to others, or open new cards and bank accounts in your name.
 A credit attorney can advise you on how to secure your card, such as signing the back and writing CID to require merchants to ask for other forms of identification.

 As technology evolves, identity thieves have found new ways to target your personal information.
 For example, a thief can use a device to read your credit card information from the magnetic strip on the back.
 This means a thief can obtain your credit card number without even touching the card itself.
 If you suspect your credit card number is stolen, contact your bank and an identity theft lawyer to avoid any unauthorized purchases or bank accounts opened in your name from harming your credit file.

 If you believe your personal information has been compromised, you can find the help you need from an identity theft attorney in Leesburg.
 However, it’s certainly preferable to prevent identity theft from occurring at all.
 Be your own consumer advocate by refusing to share personal information online.
 Use strong passwords, such as those containing a combination of numbers, symbols, and letters in both uppercase and lowercase.
 Avoid using the same password for multiple websites, such as for your email account and your bank account.

-You can hear more about preventing identity theft by watching th/practice-areas/identity-theft/tips-to-protect-yourself/is video.
+You can hear more about preventing identity theft by watching this video.
 You’ll learn why replying to spam emails, even to unsubscribe from them, can lead to a consultation with a credit lawyer.
 Additionally, fraud lawyers strongly recommend that consumers be cautious regarding websites that offer prizes in exchange for submitting your personal information.